Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 **Parity Summary (Spec vs Current Code)**
 - Global
-  - Max pairs/user (3): not enforced in backend.
+  - Max pairs/user (3): enforced in backend at creation time (counts unique symbols across Heatmap, RSI, and both sides of Correlation pairs).
   - Delivery channels: Email implemented; Telegram missing.
   - Trigger style: crossing/new‑only not enforced; in‑zone checks used for RSI; no 1‑bar confirmation or “Only NEW” filter; no hysteresis resets.
   - Timezone: emails use UTC; IST formatting not applied.